Dr Ruth Abbott

 David is a third-year undergraduate reading English at Magdalene College, Cambridge.
 He is relatively new to the world of manuscript studies and developed an interest during an undergraduate exchange programme to Harvard University.
 On the back of this research he is currently writing his dissertation on a manuscript there, focussing on scribal agency with ‘The Long Charter of Christ’.

 Professor Arthur F. Marotti

 Arthur is Distinguished Professor of English Emeritus at Wayne State University.
-He is the author of John Donne, Coterie Poet (1986); Manuscript, Print and the English Renaissance Lyric (1995); Religious Ideology and Cultural Fantasy: Catholic and Anti-Catholic Discourses in Early Modern England (2005); and (with Steven W. May) Ink, Stink Bait, Revenge, and Queen Elizabeth: A Yorkshire Yeoman’s Household Book (2014).
+He is the author of The Circulation of Poetry in Manuscript in Early Modern England (Routledge Publishing, 2021); John Donne, Coterie Poet (1986); Manuscript, Print and the English Renaissance Lyric (1995); Religious Ideology and Cultural Fantasy: Catholic and Anti-Catholic Discourses in Early Modern England (2005); and (with Steven W. May) Ink, Stink Bait, Revenge, and Queen Elizabeth: A Yorkshire Yeoman’s Household Book (2014).
 He has also edited or co-edited nine collections of scholarly essays.